ipcm27/ngrx-post-page/README.md

 ## Overview

-The project demonstrates how to manage application-wide state with NgRx in a scalable way, using best practices in Angular for component structure, error handling, and testability.
+The project demonstrates how to manage application state with NgRx in a scalable way, using best practices in Angular for component structure, error handling, and testability.
 It serves as a clean example of integrating NgRx into an Angular application to simplify data handling and state consistency across components.

 ## How it works